top of page

 Established in 1975 by Dr. Peter Blythe, INPP (The Institute for Neuro-Physiological Psychology) is a leading authority on Neuro-Developmental Delay (NDD).
 Dr. Peter Blythe and Sally Goddard Blythe, renowned experts in NDD, have authored numerous books on the subject.
 INPP is at the forefront of NDD research and has introduced a drug-free, non-invasive program to aid children in overcoming learning difficulties.

-Our founder, Zoran Pejic is the Singapore Licentiate of INPP and provides the INPP Program.
+Orthovision founder, Zoran Pejic, is the Singapore Licentiate of INPP and the only practitioner in Southeast Asia.

-These uninhibited reflexes can interfere with subsequent motor development, hand-eye coordination, perceptual skills, and visual functioning.
-Difficulty in developing adequate eye control and visual function to assist learning tasks including reading, writing and comprehension can be results of retained primitive reflexes.
+These uninhibited reflexes can interfere with subsequent motor development, hand-eye coordination, perceptual skills, and visual functioning including difficulty in developing adequate eye control and visual function to assist learning tasks including reading, writing and comprehension.

-The psychological basis of learning difficulties may cause frustration and inability to comply with many of the requirements of a standard schooling experience.
-It may also interfere with concentration, memory and perception of information.
+The psychological basis of learning difficulties can make it hard to meet many of the requirements of a standard schooling experience.
+It can also interfere with concentration, memory and the perception of information.